DataDog/hiring-engineers/answers.md

 	#   ignore_resources: []

 **Bonus Question**
 The difference between a service and a resource is that a ***service*** is a set of processes that together deliver a feature set.
 A ***resource*** is a specific query to a service.

-This is explained Datadog help documenation for APM at:
+This is explained in Datadog help documenation for APM at:
 https://help.datadoghq.com/hc/en-us/articles/115000702546-What-is-the-Difference-Between-Type-Service-Resource-and-Name-
 and in the *Getting Started* APM documentation: https://docs.datadoghq.com/tracing/visualization/